PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

 Adaptive Claim tokens are created/bought/sold through the Adaptive app.
 Here all claim tokens are minted and sold.
 Financing for the Letter of Credit will be exchanged via xDai stablecoins.

+The xDai PoS ecosystem has been utilized for a few reasons, here we can create fast transactions that do not require the user to pay a lot in gas fees.
+Another important reason is this is a public blockchain network which hosts many many other protocols.
+So, instead of creating our own cryptographically incentivized blockchain which we would have to maintain, we chose to work within the xDai stable chain.
+Here we can deploy our contracts with confidence knowing the xDai chain is EVM compatible and would be interoperable with the ERC standards.

 10. (Optional) Has your project obtained any legal opinions or memoranda regarding the regulatory standing of the token or an explanation of the same from the perspective of any jurisdiction?
 If so, those materials should be provided for community review.

 Adaptive Resources adheres to the requirements of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 For projects pertaining to the Gold industry, all work will be aligned with LBMA ASM Guidance.
 For projects pertaining to Tin, Tungsten, and Tantalum (3T), all work will be aligned with the RMI/RMAP smelter requirements.